openego/eTraGo/doc/theoretical_background.rst

 EHV-Clustering
 ^^^^^^^^^^^^^^

 This method maps an input network to an output network with the nodes of the extra-high voltage level.
 All nodes with a voltage level below the extra-high voltage level are mapped to their nearest neighboring node in the extra-high voltage level with the
 `dijkstra algorithm <https://en.wikipedia.org/wiki/Dijkstra's_algorithm>`
 (110 kV ---> 220,380 kV).

 K-Means Clustering
 ^^^^^^^^^^^^^^^^^^

 This `method<https://en.wikipedia.org/wiki/K-means_clustering>` maps an input network to a new output network with an adjustable number of nodes and new coordinates.
 The algorithm sets these coordinates randomly and minimizes a certain parameter like for example the distances between old coordinates and their nearest neighbor in the set of new coordinates.
-The method was implemented by
-`Hoersch et al. <https://arxiv.org/pdf/1705.07617.pdf>` within PyPSA.
+The method was implemented by `Hoersch et al. <https://arxiv.org/pdf/1705.07617.pdf>` within PyPSA.

 Snapshot skipping
 ^^^^^^^^^^^^^^^^^
-tbd
+This method simplifies the simulation temporally by considering every n-th snapshot of a given time series.
+The regarded snapshots are weighted by the number of neglected snapshots to ensure a comparable calculation of costs.
+This method assumes the chosen snapshots to be represenative for the next n-th snapshots in the time series.

 Snapshot-Clustering
 ^^^^^^^^^^^^^^^^^^^
-tbd
+This method aggregate given time series for various time intervals like i.e. days using the `tsam <https://pypi.org/project/tsam>` package.
+Contrary to snapshot skipping, this approach averages a certain period of snapshots instead of choosing a representative snapshot.

 Storage expansion
 -----------------
-tbd (Redmine method)
+To evaluate the amount of storage units in future energy systems, the possible installation of new storage units at every node in the network is allowed.
+The size and operation of these storages are part of the optimization problem.

+Two types of storage technologies are considered - batteries and hydrogen in underground caverns.
+Li-Ion battery storages as representatives for short-term (several hours) technologies, which can be installed at every node.
+Underground hydrogen storages represent long-term or seasonal (weeks) technologies and can be build at every node with appropriate salt formations in the underground.
+The storage parameters for both types are reached by [Acatech2015]_, the information about salt formations are given by [BGR]_.

 Grid expansion
 --------------
-tbd
+tbd line_grouping? branch_capacity factor?

 Features
 --------
-tbd (Load shedding and further opportunities)
+tbd (solver options, generator_noise, load_cluster, line_grouping, branch_capacity factor, load shedding)